facelessuser/coloraide/docs/src/markdown/gamut.md

 Color('color(srgb 1 1 1)').convert('lab').convert('srgb').in_gamut(tolerance=0)
 ```

-On the topic of tolerance, there are some spaces that inherently are based off gamuts of other spaces.
-For instance, the
+On the topic of tolerance, there are some color models that are alternate representations of an existing color space.
-cylindrical spaces HSL, HSV, and HWB are just different color models for the sRGB space, so their gamut is the same as
+For instance, the cylindrical spaces HSL, HSV, and HWB are just different color models for the sRGB color space.
+They
+are are essentially the sRGB color space, just with cylindrical coordinates that isolate certain attributes of the
+color space: saturation, whiteness, blackness, etc. So their gamut is exactly the same as the sRGB space, because they
-sRGB.
-So it stands to reason that simply using the sRGB gamut check for them should be sufficient, and if we are using
+are the sRGB color space.
+So it stands to reason that simply using the sRGB gamut check for them should be sufficient,
-strict tolerance, this would make sense:
+and if we are using strict tolerance, this would be true.

 ```playground
 Color('rgb(255 255 255)').in_gamut('srgb', tolerance=0)